TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-JSON"></a>
-### How to store and query JSON objects
+### How to Store and Query JSON objects

-You may insert JSON data in SnappyData tables and execute queries on those tables.
+You can insert JSON data in SnappyData tables and execute queries on the tables.

-**Code Example:**
+**Code Example: Loads JSON data from a JSON file into a column table and executes query**

 The code snippet given below loads JSON data from a JSON file into a column table and executes query against it.
-The source code for JSON example is in [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala)
+The source code for JSON example is located at [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala)

 ```
     val some_people_path = s"quickstart/src/main/resources/some_people.json"